Talkala logo

 United StatesPhilippines

-Best Way to Call the Philippines from the US
+Best way to call the Philippines from the US

 Up to 75x cheaper than carrier rates